TheTerrior/cowl/README.md

 # The Cowl Programming Language
-See General Information below for more info about this language.

 ## General Information
-This language is being written in my free time, just for fun and to gain programming experience.

-Cowl aims to be a general-purpose, statically-typed language that is easy to learn for new programmers.
-The language is compiled to bytecode, which is then interpreted.
-Syntax is reminiscent of C. Cowl files are stored as either .cowl or .cl, and Cowl bytecode is saved as a .cowlc or .clc file.
+Cowl aims to be a general-purpose, strongly-typed language with a C-like syntax that is easy to learn for new programmers.
+Cowl is compiled to bytecode and interpreted using the cowlc and cowl tools provided in this repository.
+Associated filetypes are .cowl and .cl for Cowl code, and .cowlc and .clc for Cowl bytecode.

+Variable types can be dynamic, declared, or inferred.
+Internally, variables are implemented as pointers to variable objects in memory, and as such no variable truly owns its value.
+This form of data representation differs from most programming languages today, however I believe this improves consistency in how simple types (like integers) and complex types (like vectors/lists) are handled.
+All variables can be passed by value or by reference, no matter the type.

-The interpreter and compiler will be written in Rust and Go respectively.
+The interpreter and bytecode compiler will be written in Rust and Go respectively.
+These two languages will ensure high performance and cross-platform compatibility.
+Cowl will be available for Windows, MacOS, and Linux.

-Notes:
+Notes:<br>
-A true compiler may come in the future if I'm willing to take on the task, but I have no knowledge on how to make a compiler and I'm currently the only one working on this language.
+A machine code compiler may come in the future if I'm willing to take on the task, but currenly I'm the solo developer of this project and I have no knowledge on building compilers.
+A possible way to generate machine code would be via LLVM, but that's for future experimentation.

 ## Installation
-Prerequesites: cargo
+Prerequesites: cargo, go

 If you'd like to check for any errors, you may run this command.
-This will run unoptimized build scripts for both components, just to ensure everything builds as it should.
 ```
 make check
 ```